 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 January 25, 2015.
-That day, I'm the only diver on the boat.
-I'm with my Papuan super-guide Otto Awom, who oversees dives at Sorido Bay Resort from Papua Diving.
+That day, I am the only diver on the boat.
+I am with my super papuan guide Otto Awomwho supervises the dives at Sorido Bay Resort in Papua Diving.
 For the underwater photographer that I am, this is the ultimate luxury.
 Dives à la carte and private guide!
 I feel super-princess... 🤗

 When we arrive at the area, Otto searches the water for the top of the reef, which is about a dozen meters deep at high tide.
 "Mantas! » He launches.